Current

 Call 1800 809 722

-Identify as a member of the Aboriginal and Torres Strait Islander community.
+Identify as female and a member of the Aboriginal and Torres Strait Islander community.
 Anglicare Victoria considers that being Aboriginal or a Torres Strait Islander is a genuine occupational requirement for this position under sub-s 26(3) or s 28 of the Equal Opportunity Act 2010 (Vic).

 Your role as Cultural Engagement Lead: